prebid/prebid.github.io/prebid-mobile/pbm-api/android/code-integration-android.md

 If you are not familar with using Maven for build management visit the [Maven website](https://maven.apache.org/index.html).

-To include the Prebid Mobile SDK simply add this line to your gradle dependencies to get the lastest stable release:
+To include the Prebid Mobile SDK simply add this line to your gradle dependencies to get the latest stable release:

 ```
+dependencies {
+    ////

+    // Prebid SDK
     implementation 'org.prebid:prebid-mobile-sdk:2.0.4'
+}
 ```

 {% capture warning_note %}